jsong233/reflection_removal/README.md

 regularization term in the optimization problem, my algorithm achieved better performances than the original one on both artificial images and some of the natural images.

-``/code/reflection removal`` contains the code of the original "ghosting model" I started with, credited to YiChang Shih (https://www.yichangshih.com/)
+``/code/origin`` contains the code of the original "ghosting model" I started with, credited to YiChang Shih (https://www.yichangshih.com/)